Kenxsproject/BankingApp/README.md

+## Introduction
+Welcome to My Banking App project!
+This project is designed to emulate various banking operations.
+Developed with a focus on security, responsiveness, and user experience, Horizon provides account management, transaction history, and the ability to add banks.

 ## How to Demo
 * First navigate to this page https://banking-app-umber-tau.vercel.app/
 * Go to sign up and create an account